Higher dimensional obstructions for star reductions: -reductions and Becker graphs

 \section{$*$-reductions and Becker graphs}

-In what follows $X$ and $Y$ will be Polish spaces and $E$ and $F$ will be analytic equivalence relations on $X$ and $Y$ respectively.
+In what follows, $X$ and $Y$ will be Polish spaces and $E$ and $F$ will be analytic equivalence relations on $X$ and $Y$, respectively.
 Often these equivalence relations will be \emph{orbit equivalence relations} associated with a Polish group action.
 Let $G$ be a Polish group.
 A {\bf Polish $G$-space} is a Polish space $X$ together with a continuous action $G\times X\to X$ on $X$.
 The associated {\bf orbit equivalence relation} $E^G_X$ on $X$ is defined by $x E^G_X y \iff [x]=[y]$, where $[x]$ denotes the orbit of $x\in X$ under the action.
 If $A$ is any subset of $X$, we will denote by $[A]$ the $G$-saturation of $A$: $\{x\mid \exists g\in G\, g x\in A\}$.
 Note that if $A$ is an analytic subset of $X$, then $[A]$ is analytic.

-There are some immediate noticeable differences between the usual definable reductions and $*$-reductions.
-For example, since the preimages of a comeager set under a category preserving map is comeager, an equivalence relation $E$ cannot $*$-reduce to an equivalence relation $F$ with a comeager $F$-class, unless $E$ has also a comeager $E$-class.
+Some differences are immediately apparent between the usual definable reductions and $*$-reductions.
+For example, since the preimage of a comeager set under a category preserving map is comeager, an equivalence relation $E$ cannot $*$-reduce to an equivalence relation $F$ with a comeager $F$-class, unless $E$ also has a comeager $E$-class.
 As a consequence, and in contrast to the Borel reduction hierarchy \cite{Friedman}, countable graph isomorphism is not $\leq_*$-universal amongst orbit equivalence relations of $S_{\infty}$ actions.
-On the other hand, if $E$ and $F$ are orbit equivalence relations both having a comeager equivalence class, then any Baire measurable reduction from $E$ to $F$ can be modified to a $*$-reduction.
-This follows simply from the fact that all orbits of a Polish $G$-space are Borel.
-The problem becomes more interesting when both $E$ and $F$ have only meager equivalence classes, i.e., when generic properties do not concentrate on a single equivalence class.
+On the other hand, if $E$ and $F$ each have a comeager equivalence class, then $E\leq_* F$ if and only if $|X/E|\leq |Y/F|$ and there is some $*$-map from the comeager $E$-class to the comeager $F$-class.
+The problem becomes more interesting when both $E$ and $F$ have only meager equivalence classes, and we will typically be interested in this case.

-In general $*$-reductions reveal to be much more sensitive to the dynamical aspects of the classification problems under comparison compared to the usual definable reductions.
+In general, $*$-reductions reveal to be much more sensitive to the dynamical aspects of the classification problems under comparison compared to the usual definable reductions.
 For example, we have the following proposition.
 Recall that an equivalence relation $E$ on $X$ is {\bf generically ergodic} if every Baire measurable $E$-invariant subset of $X$ is either meager or comeager.